-At first glance this looks like a fairly common Legion XXI denarius of Mark Antony, just highly worn and somewhat corroded.
-On closer inspection there is more too it than that as it has some fairly unusual features.
+At first glance this looks like a fairly common Legion XXI denarius of Mark Antony but highly worn and somewhat corroded.
+On closer inspection there is more too this coin as it has some unusual features.

-For those not familiar with the term fourree, it is a French word meaning filled, which in numismatics describes a coin with a higher purity silver (and occasionally gold) foil over a baser metal core of usually a copper alloy.
-Most fourree are ancient counterfeits by counterfeiters who's intent was to pass them as solid metal coins.
-There is debate on possible officially minted fourree coins, but other than the emergency tetradrachma of Athens at the end of the Peloponnesian war and some Claudius fourree found in England which are questionable, I personally believe all fourree coins are ancient counterfeits.
+Fourree is a French word meaning filled which in numismatics describes a coin with higher purity silver (and occasionally gold) foil over a baser metal core.
+In most cases that core is copper alloy and on some gold fouree can be lead.
+There are also some rare instances of bronze fouree over iron.
+Nearly all fourree are the work of ancient counterfeiters intending to pass them as solid metal coins.
+There is debate of possible official fourree coins, but other than the emergency tetradrachma of Athens at the end of the Peloponnesian war, possibly Claudius fourree denarius found in England (which are questionable) I personally believe all fourree coins are ancient counterfeits.

-This joint leaves no doubt that we are looking at a ancient fourree, not just a deteriorated and corroded official coin.
+This joint leaves no doubt this is an ancient fourree, not just a deteriorated and corroded official coin.

-Wear and deterioration of the coating has exposed large areas of the core where we can see the most unusual feature of this example :
+Wear and deterioration of the coating has exposed large areas of the core, which is the most unusual feature of this example :

-Unlike most fourree with copper or bronze cores, this coin has a billon (baser silver) core with the look of either badly mixed silver and copper, an alloy where the silver and copper have separated over time due to crystallization, or possibly a little of both.
-Note the fairly large blob of oxidized copper to the upper right which is now the entire core would look if this were just a copper core.
+While most fourree with a core exposed have a copper alloy core, this core is baser silver (billon) with either badly mixed silver and copper or the silver and copper have separated due to crystallization, and possibly both.
+There is a fairly large blob of oxidized copper (cuprite) which is how the entire core would look if this were just a copper core.

 One might ask why a counterfeiter would reduce his profit by using a base silver core rather than just copper.
-A possible answer could be he was working in a time and place where banker's stamps were commonly applied to these coins to check for copper cores.
-Such Banker's stamps are commonly seen on Mark Antony denarii, so that may have been a concern to this counterfeiter.
-While a banker's stamp could easily expose a the copper, with this silvery billon core no copper would be exposed dramatically reducing risk of detection, so reducing the forgers risk as he passed his coins into circulation.
+A possible answer would be he was working in a time and place where banker's stamps were applied to coins looking for evidence of a copper cores, and such stamps are common on Mark Antony denarii.
+While a heavy banker's stamp could easily expose a copper core, with this billon core it might look normal, reducing the forgers risk of being caught as he passed it into circulation.

 The coins specifications are :

-Weight: 2.78 grams, although the coin appears very worn with enough of the plate missing that we can assume it was heavier, probably between 3.0 and 3.1 grams, when minted.
+Weight: 2.78 grams.
+The coin appears very worn with enough of the plate missing to assume it was heavier, probably between 3.0 and 3.1 grams, when minted.

 Size: 15.5 x 17.3 mm.